theomkarpatil/Behaviour-Tree-Creator/README.md

 A Graphview based custom Behaviour Tree Creator for Unity

 # Graph Based Behaviour Tree Creator
-The Goal of this Behaviour Tree Editor is to allow Designers to create NPC behaviours using simple to understand Trees.
+The Goal of this Behaviour Tree Creator / Editor is to allow Designers to create NPC behaviours using simple to understand Trees.
 Programmers may add custom Nodes based on their Requirement that will reflect onto the Tree Editor.

 ### A Custom Graph View based Behavior Tree Creator using Nodes